 1) Computationally Efficient

-So, in the first place, hash functions must be computationally efficient i.e., it should be possible for hashing algorithms to compute a hash function in a short period.
+In the first place, hash functions must be computationally efficient i.e., it should be possible for hashing algorithms to compute a hash function in a short period.

 If you put in the same input a million times in a row, a hash function must give the same output a million times over.
-Because if a hash function produce different outputs each time, the hash function would turn useless.
+Because if a hash function produces different outputs each time, the hash function would turn useless.

 3) Pre-Image Resistant

 So, a useful hash function must cover up any clue about what the input may look like, and it should make it impossible to determine what the input could have been.